SigurdJanson/plainEnum/README.md

 ```

-Not yet supported are enums that skip values are do not start with 1.
+Not yet supported are enumerations that skip values or do not start with 1.
 ```r-lang
 BinValue <- enum(bit1 = 1, bit2 = 2, bit4 = 4, bit8 = 8)
 BinValue[3] # should be NA but returns 4